(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Introduction

 The only practical way to obtain the necessary resolution is through strong gravitational lensing.
-To date, only a single LRD has been studied in such detail, a triply lensed, intrinsically faint system in Abell 2744 (A2744-QSO1) magnified by a factor of $\sim7$ \citep{Furtak2023_triple, Furtak2024,Greene2024}.
-This source has been observed with IFU spectroscopy at high spatial resolution \citep{Ji2025, Deugenio2025_lrd_furtak}, and supports a minimal host-galaxy contribution observed emission \citep{Juodvzbalis2025_BH_measurement}.
-Here we present a second strongly-lensed LRD that is more than an order of magnitude brighter than A2744-QSO1.
+To date, only a single LRD has been studied in such detail: a triply lensed, intrinsically faint system in A2744 (A2744-QSO1) magnified by a factor of $\sim7$ \citep{Furtak2023_triple, Furtak2024,Greene2024}.
+This source has been observed with integral field unit (IFU) spectroscopy at high spatial resolution \citep{Ji2025, Deugenio2025_lrd_furtak} and supports a minimal host-galaxy contribution to the observed emission \citep{Juodvzbalis2025_BH_measurement}.
+Here we present a second strongly lensed LRD that is more than an order of magnitude brighter than A2744-QSO1.
+We also highlight recent independent analyses of this system by \citet{Knudsen2025} and \citet{Golubchik2025}.

-Throughout this paper, we adopt the flat Planck18 CDM cosmology \citep[with BAO constraints, Table 2 in][]{Planck2020}, and report all magnitudes in the AB system.
+Throughout this paper, we adopt the flat Planck18 CDM cosmology \citep[see Table 2 in][]{Planck2020}, and report all magnitudes in the AB system.